-One of the key behaviors that differentiates a Saver from a Minimalist is found in how one assigns value to belongings, and this determines whether a person keeps or is willing to let go of items.
-Additionally there are other factors that come into play between these two preferences including: how one maintains balance, equilibrium or equanimity between what comes in and what goes out; how one evaluates her possessions over time; and how one determines an item’s usefulness in its degree of sentimental significance, its aesthetic value, or its monetary worth.
+One of the key behaviors that differentiate a Saver from a Minimalist is found in how one assigns value to belongings, and this determines whether a person keeps or is willing to let go of items.
+Additionally, there are other factors that come into play between these two preferences including how one maintains balance, equilibrium, or equanimity between what comes in and what goes out; how one evaluates her possessions over time; and how one determines an item’s usefulness in its degree of sentimental significance, its aesthetic value, or its monetary worth.

 Straighteners vs. No Rules

 Straighteners and No Rules style preferences are at opposite ends of the continuum when it comes to their willingness and ability to tolerate disorder.
 Appearance is often more important to Straighteners than function, which can be aggravating (and often even invisible) to No Rules personalities who can seem oblivious to how things look.